School of Adult and Graduate Education

 The Archipelago: New Writing from and about the Caribbean, coedited by Robert Antoni and Bradford Morrow, Conjunctions: 27, published by Bard College, Annandale-on-Hudson, NY 12504, November, 1996, 352 pages.

-Partial list of writings: The Free World, Journey Prize Stories (editor), and Natasha and Other Stories
+Partial list of publications: The Free World, Journey Prize Stories (editor), and Natasha and Other Stories

-MFA in Production, University of Southern California, School of Cinematic Arts, Los Angeles, CA, May 1999
+MFA in Production, University of Southern California, School of Cinematic Arts, Los Angeles, CA

 David Bezmozgis is an award-winning writer and filmmaker who was born in Riga, Latvia, and immigrated to Toronto in 1980.
 The New Yorker recently listed him as one of the most promising fiction writers under the age of 40.
 David’s first novel, The Free World, was published in 2011 in multiple countries, and his first collection, Natasha and Other Stories, has been translated into 15 languages.
 David’s short stories have appeared in numerous publications including The New Yorker, Harpers, Zoetrope All-Story, and The Walrus.
 His work has been broadcast on NPR, the BBC, and the CBC, and his stories have been anthologized in The Best American Short Stories2005 & 2006.
 Bezmozgis has also received international acclaim for his first feature film, Victoria Day.
 David is currently a fellow at the Harvard/Radcliffe Institute for Advanced Study.
 He has taught at Columbia University in New York and at Humber College and York University in Toronto.